 Need a custom design now?
 Start a custom design project now!
 Save 50% on Posting Fees

 At DesignCrowd we love running freelance graphic design jobs/contests that show the power of crowdsourcing to get awesome designs fast.
 Recently we sponsored a community contest that asked our designers to create a graphic design that recast Famous Actors as Hipsters.
 The design contest attracted 195 submissions from 98 designers and the attention of the twitterverse, a major daily Australian news site and international fashion mag editors who loved our designers' hipster makeovers.
-We enjoyed the laughs as much as we hope you’ve enjoyed designing them.
+We enjoyed the laughs as much as we hope our designers enjoyed designing them.

 Of course, with this year's controversial Academy Awards event airing just a week into the contest, it's no surprise that the vast majority of entries poked fun at those who won and perhaps more famously those who didn't.
 Check out some of our favorite Oscar-inspired submissions to date.